An Unlikely Path

 While the work was satisfying, An soon began to wonder what else she might do with her education and knowledge.
 “The start-up was small, and we had a limited number of customers, so I wanted to find a bigger platform to make an impact.”

-An finds herself frequently drawing on her UMD experience to perform her job.
-“I often remember my professors and the strategies they taught me,” she says.
+An finds herself frequently drawing on her UMD education to perform her job.
+“I often remember my professors and the strategies they taught me,” she said.
 “They gave me scientific rigor and problem-solving capabilities.
 They also taught me storytelling, and you can’t give a presentation or make your case if you can’t translate your statistics into persuasive language.”